Skip to main content

 Funding Opportunities

-In line with its aim of enhancing kidney research capacity in Canada, the KRESCENT program is focused on the recruitment and training of those who will subsequently assume leadership roles in kidney research.
-It provides salary support to post-doctoral fellows, new investigators and allied health scholars, as well as career development and mentorship.
+In line with its aim of enhancing kidney research capacity in Canada, the KRESCENT program is focused on the recruitment and training of those who will subsequently assume leadership roles in kidney research in Canada.
+The KRESCENT program provides salary support to post-doctoral fellows, new investigators and allied health scholars.
+Salary support is paired with exceptional mentorship, training opportunities and career development support.

 • KRESCENT Summer Studentship Program